electric-eloquence/requerio/docs/README.md

 ### .dispatchAction(method, [args], [memberIdx])
 Dispatches actions for reduction.
 Side-effects occur here (not in the reducer).
-1. Applies the jQuery or Cheerio method.
+1. Applies the jQuery method.
 2. Applies any additional changes.
 3. Calls the Redux `store.dispatch()` method.